-Finally, the team was able to avoid a loss of $800,000 by salvaging and reutilizing 42 percent of the tools the Air Force was turning in to DLA Disposition.
-By deploying 16 additional tool boxes of reutilized tools throughout the packing branch, they were able to increase the operational workstations by 40 percent.
+Utilizing good stewardship the PPP&M team avoided a loss of $800,000 by salvaging and reutilizing 42 percent of the tools the Air Force was turning into DLA Disposition.
+By deploying 16 additional tool boxes of reutilized tools throughout the PPP&M branch, they were able to increase the operational workstations by 40 percent.
 This initiative resulted in a 20 percent increase in productivity.

 Furthermore, the team coordinated work packaging material heat chamber inspections with Package Research Laboratory inspectors and received 100 percent compliance certification, allowing them to ship crated material worldwide without issue.